shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-nft-marketplace.md

     );
 ```

-We will also dispatch fetchData action creator using the dispatch object created already.
+We also dispatch fetchData action creator using the dispatch object created already.

 ```js
    useEffect(()=>{
         dispatch(fetchData());
     },[dispatch]);
 ```

 Now we will change the routes in our Header.js.
-We will use `Link` component from react-router-dom.
+We will use the `Link` component from react-router-dom.
 We can also make the files a little more organized and move Header.js to component/sections

 ```js
 ...
 import { Link } from 'react-router-dom';